braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 $$
 c_1 r^4 \leq |B(v, r)| \leq c_2 r^4
 $$
-This dimensionality arises because $d=4$ is the unique upper critical dimension where the scaling of boundary creation balances the scaling of bulk deletion within the renormalization group flow [**(Wilson, 1975)**](/monograph/appendices/a-references#A.69).
+This dimensionality arises because $d=4$ is the unique upper critical dimension where the scaling of boundary creation balances the scaling of bulk deletion within the renormalization group flow.

 ### 5.5.7.1 Proof: Dimensionality Verification {#5.5.7.1}